-If you are at all familiar with Lean Manufacturing, you’ll almost certainly have heard of Poka-Yoke.
-Most books and guides you’ll read about lean will include a section on Poka-Yoke.
-There are also over 2 billion search results for poka-yoke on Google alone, many explaining the concept in-depth.
+If you are familiar with lean manufacturing, you’ll almost certainly have heard of poka-yoke.
+Most books and guides you’ll read on lean manufacturing principles will include a section on poka-yoke.
+There are also over 2 billion search results for poka-yoke on Google alone, explaining the concept in-depth.

 The specific method you use in your situation will depend on many factors.
 Within each system, you’ll need to look at:

-- The risk of error
+- The risk of error;

-- The cost of implementing your error-proofing method
+- The cost of implementing your error-proofing method;

 - How effective the method is.

-How should I implement Poka-Yoke?
+How Should I Implement Poka-Yoke?

-Instead of repeating the exact method you read about or saw at another factory, you should focus on what you are trying to accomplish and why you want to accomplish it.
+Instead of repeating the exact method you read about or saw at another factory, you should focus on what you are trying to accomplish and why you want to achieve it.
 Ask yourself questions like:

 - How expensive is the thing you are making?

-- What is the safety risk to the end-user?
+- What is the safety risk to the end user?

 Real Life Poka-Yoke Example